 The obvious downside of this scenario is that users can only sign into insecure applications from computers equipped with Login Manager -- they cannot sign in from a smart phone, home PC, etc. That is the price for locking down insecure applications.

 Login Manager, a module included with Password Manager, is an enterprise single sign-on solution.
-It automatically signs users into applications where the ID and/or passwords are the same ones users type to sign into Windows on their PC.
+It automatically signs users into applications where the ID and/or password is the same as what the user typed to sign into Windows.

 Login Manager leverages password synchronization instead of stored passwords.
 This means that it does not require a wallet and that users can continue to sign into their applications from devices other than their corporate PC -- such as a smart phone or tablet -- for which a single sign-on client may not be available.